Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 When is Cash Accounting Preferred?

-- Uses single-entry accounting, not double-entry accounting.
+- Uses single-entry accounting, not double-entry accounting

-- Has relatively few financial transactions per day.
+- Has relatively few financial transactions per day

-- Does not sell on its own credit.
-This means it does not deliver goods or services and then invoice customers for payment later.
-At the time of the sale, customers must pay either by cash, written check, bank transfer, or 3rd-party credit/debit card.
+- Requires that at the time of sale, customers must pay either by cash, written check, bank transfer, or 3rd-party credit/debit card

-- Has very few employees.
+- Has very few employees

 - The company is privately held or operates as a sole proprietorship or partnership.
-The company does not need to publish the Income statement, Balance sheet, or other financial statements required of publicly owned companies.
+The company does not have to publish the Income statement, Balance sheet, or other financial statements required of publicly owned companies.

 Meeting Legal Reporting Needs With a Cash Basis System

-- Supporting the company's income tax reporting (for which the primary data are incoming revenues and outgoing expenses, in several categories).
+- Supporting the company's income tax reporting (for which the primary data are incoming revenues and outgoing expenses, in several categories)

-- Forecasting future budgetary needs and sales revenues.
+- Forecasting future budgetary needs and sales revenues

 The advantages and disadvantages of cash basis accounting with a single entry system are clearest when comparing the cash basis approach with the primary alternative approach, accrual accounting with a double-entry system.